barryclark/jekyll-now/_posts/2017-08-03-firefly-amp.md

 I recently built a FireFly Tube Amplifier based off of [Doug Hammond's original design](http://ax84.com/index.php/oldprojects.html?project_id=firefly).

 I'd like to briefly document the process followed, the tools required, and the issues I ran into.
+Tool recommendations are a blend of quality and affordability.

+(As nice as Greenlee tools are, the cost can be hard to stomach.)

 **_Warning: This project can be potentially fatal, use at your own risk!_**